 Give a Good Greeting

-How good would it make your spouse feel to be welcomed home in a way that made him or her feel like you were blessed and excited to be back in their presence after however long you’ve however long you’ve been apart?
+How good would it make your spouse feel to be welcomed home in that way?
+You make him or her feel like you were blessed and excited to be back in their presence.
+After however long you’ve been apart, a warm greeting speaks volumes.
 Now I’m not suggesting that you stand in the window as he or she walks up the driveway and knock him or her over with a hug at the door.
 But you can do a lot better than yelling “hey” from your laptop when your spouse walks in.

 Take a full minute to stop whatever it is that you’re doing when you see your spouse this evening.
 That means get off of the phone, close the laptop, move away from the television, and greet your spouse like you actually haven’t seen him or her all day and that you’re happy for the opportunity to meet again.
 A hug, a kiss, a “How was your day”—all of these things that take seconds go a long way in letting our spouses know that they’re special.

 Making time for the little things is important to maintaining your intimacy.
 However, your marriage can’t be all little things all of the time.
 You do need to have some time now and then where you actually have to bid the kids goodbye and leave the house.
 I know that this is hard.
 Childcare and finances will play a big role in how often you will be able to go out on a real “date.”

 The frequency with which you are able to do this will vary greatly from couple to couple based on circumstances.
 There is no “magic number” as to how often you have to do it.
 The important thing is that you do it.
 Pick a date, whether it’s this weekend or three months from now, make it your date night, and block it out on your calendar.

 If you know that money or childcare is an issue, block it out for far enough in advance so that you can start managing the logistics between now and then, but make sure that you block out that date and let nothing but an act of God stand between you and it.